 Amcache: the complete Windows .hve forensics reference

-TL;DR — Amcache in one paragraph.
-Amcache is a Windows registry hive (Amcache.hve) maintained by the Microsoft Compatibility Appraiser.
-It records every PE binary the appraiser has inventoried on the host, with SHA-1 hash, full path, publisher, PE link date, and the inventory timestamp.
+TL;DR. Amcache is the Windows registry hive (Amcache.hve) the Microsoft Compatibility Appraiser writes.
+It records every PE the appraiser saw on disk, with SHA-1, full path, publisher, PE link date, and the appraiser's write time.
 Analysts use it to prove a binary was present (not necessarily executed), pivot on hash across hosts, and recover evidence of deleted attacker tools.

-This page is the canonical reference to the artefact itself: what it is, where it lives, how Windows produces it, what each top-level key contains, how to use it in an investigation, and how it relates to neighbouring execution-evidence sources.
-For coverage of parsing tools, see the AmcacheParser complete guide; for the original short introduction, see Understanding Amcache for Windows forensics.
+This page is the reference to the artefact: what it is, where it lives, how Windows produces it, what each top-level key holds, how to use it in an investigation, and how it relates to neighbouring artefacts.
+For coverage of parsing tools, see the AmcacheParser complete guide.
+For the short version, see Understanding Amcache.

-Amcache.hve Binary was present on host ✅ SHA-1 (first 31 MiB) ✅ Full Thousands of entries Compatibility Appraiser
+Amcache.hve Binary was present on host SHA-1 (first 31 MiB) Full Thousands Compatibility Appraiser

-Prefetch Binary was executed ✅ Full ~1,024 .pf files Windows Prefetcher (Pf service)
+Prefetch Executed None Full ~1024 .pf files Windows Prefetcher

-SRUM Binary consumed resources over 30+ days ✅ Full App-level rollups System Resource Usage Monitor
+SRUM Consumed resources, 30-60 days None Full App-level rollups System Resource Usage Monitor

-Security 4688 Process was created (real-time) ✅ Full Bounded by log rollover Audit subsystem
+Security 4688 (EVTX) Process created (real-time) None Full Bounded by log rollover Audit subsystem

-Pivot rule of thumb: Amcache for presence and hash; ShimCache for loader-seen list; Prefetch for execution; SRUM for usage over time; 4688 for the real-time event.
-Detail on each pairing: Amcache vs ShimCache, Amcache vs Prefetch, Amcache vs SRUM, Amcache vs AppCompatCache.
+Rule of thumb: Amcache for presence and hash.
+Shimcache for the loader's recent attention.
+Prefetch for execution.
+SRUM for usage over time.
+4688 for the real-time event.
+Detail per pairing: Amcache vs Shimcache, Amcache vs Prefetch, Amcache vs SRUM, Amcache vs AppCompatCache.

 What Amcache actually is#

-Amcache is a registry hive — the same binary format as SYSTEM, SOFTWARE, SAM, SECURITY, and NTUSER.DAT.
-It is not a log file, not a database, not a flat list.
-It is a key/value tree with typed values, and that structure is what makes it both rich and slightly painful to read by hand.
+A registry hive.
+Same binary format as SYSTEM, SOFTWARE, SAM, SECURITY, and NTUSER.DAT.
+Not a log file, not a database, not a flat list.
+A key/value tree with typed values.
+The structure is what makes it both rich and slightly painful to read by hand.

-The hive is populated by the Microsoft Compatibility Appraiser, a scheduled task that ships with Windows under \Microsoft\Windows\Application Experience\Microsoft Compatibility Appraiser.
-The appraiser scans the system for installed and present software, gathers PE-header metadata for each file, and writes structured inventory records into the hive.
-On modern Windows 10 and 11 builds the appraiser runs roughly daily; on Windows Server builds the cadence varies but is typically multiple times a week.
+The hive is populated by the Microsoft Compatibility Appraiser, a scheduled task at \Microsoft\Windows\Application Experience\Microsoft Compatibility Appraiser.
+The appraiser scans the system for installed and present software, gathers PE-header metadata, and writes structured inventory records into the hive.
+Roughly daily on Windows 10 / 11 workstations, several days on Server, weekly or longer on Server Core.

-The appraiser was originally part of the Customer Experience Improvement Program (CEIP) infrastructure — Microsoft's mechanism for sending compatibility telemetry to its servers ahead of major Windows upgrades.
-The forensic value of Amcache is, in a sense, an accident of that telemetry pipeline: the appraiser had to maintain a local inventory to know what to send, and that local inventory is what analysts now pivot on.
+The appraiser was originally part of the Customer Experience Improvement Program (CEIP).
+The forensic value of Amcache is, in a sense, an accident: the appraiser needed a local inventory to know what to send Microsoft, and that local inventory is what analysts pivot on.

 Why analysts care#

 2. It pre-hashes the binary.
-Amcache stores the SHA-1 of the first ~31 MiB of the file at inventory time.
-Even if you no longer have the binary, you can submit that hash to VirusTotal, threat intel feeds, or your internal allowlist database.
+SHA-1 of the first 31 MiB at inventory time.
+Even if you no longer have the binary, you have a hash to submit to VirusTotal, TI feeds, internal allowlists.

 3. It records the path.
-Where the binary lived on disk is often the entire story — \Users\<name>\AppData\Local\Temp\svchost.exe is its own indictment.
+Where the binary lived on disk is often the whole story. \Users\<name>\AppData\Local\Temp\svchost.exe is its own indictment.

 Where Amcache lives#